-For the record section - how it appears in print (old and new styles)
+For the record section - how it appears in print

 The How to Complain link (how it appears online)

 How do I make an editorial complaint?

 If we have reported something you disagree with, have made a factual error or you simply wish to rectify something you have seen in print or online, please feel free to let us know.
 We will do our best to rectify matters if at all possible.